gergobig/punk-api-beer-challenge/README.md

 ## Scheduling
 Run the following commands in crontab:
-    */2 * * * * path/to/beer_challenge/analyze.sh >> /path/to/analyze.log 2>&1
+    0 1 * * * path/to/beer_challenge/analyze.sh >> /path/to/analyze.log 2>&1

-The script will run every 2 minutes but folder must be outside of user directories and other restricted ones.
+The script will run every day at 1:00 AM but folder must be outside of user directories and other restricted ones.
 I advise you to do it in `/usr/local/bin` for example.
 You will be able to see the logs in the `analyze.log` file.